PlayAINetwork/browser-sdk/README.md

 ## Showing and Hiding the Action Bar

-To display the action bar, the game can call `playAI.showActionBar()`.
-This should be called when a game starts.
+To display the action bar, the game should call `playAI.showActionBar()`.
+This call should be made when a game starts.
+This is important because we do not want to record the game's loading screens or menus.

 Depending on whether the user has a PlayAI account or not, the action bar will show a recording button or an onboarding button.
 Users can click on the onboarding button to create an account or the recording button to start recording.